 - Element Label: This is the text that users will see on the form for the email input field.
 You can put any text here that helps to understand the purpose of that field.

 - Address Fields: From this section, customize the six data input fields (Address Line 1, Address Line 2, City, State, Zip Code, Country).
 Check on/off any field according to your needs.
 If you want, you can change the position of the individual Address Fields by dragging the bar icon according to your requirements.
 Click on the drop-down button beside these fields and determine the Input Field Label, Default, Placeholder, Help Message, and Required options.
 To know more about these options, see the below screenshot:

-The advanced customizations available for the address text input field are as followed:
+The Advanced customizations available for the Address input field are as follows:

 - Element Class: You can add custom CSS classes to the input field itself.

 - Name Attribute: The input field’s name attribute is the HTML equivalent of the same name.
 You don’t need to modify this.

 - Conditional Logic: You can create certain rules to dynamically hide/show the input field based on the values from some other fields.
 Let’s learn more about conditional logic.